Uneekor EYE MINI Launch Monitor Review – Power & Portability

 Many people don’t like the fact that you need a subscription to enable third-party connectivity, unlike the GC3 which comes with the FSX software suite no-strings-attached.
 However, given the quality of the EYE MINI, the parameters measured, the Optix slow-motion view, and the excellent third-party compatibility, I still think it’s at a pretty terrific cost value.

-It’s worth noting that for a $1999 one-time payment, you can permanently enable third-party connectivity and Refine+, essentially giving you an “unlocked” EYE MINI equipped with full-fledged simulation software.
-This brings the cost to $6499 which is still cheaper than the other launch monitors mentioned.
+At one point, for a $1999 one-time payment, you could permanently enable third-party connectivity and Refine+, essentially giving you an “unlocked” EYE MINI equipped with full-fledged simulation software.
+This option, however, is no longer available, which is a bummer.

 When it comes to a portable floor unit that is a step up from the SkyTrak and Mevo+, I think the EYE MINI is pretty difficult to pass up.